 Debt Financing in 2016

-Gemphire Therapeutics, a clinical-stage biopharmaceutical company based in Northville, Michigan, focuses on developing and commercializing therapies for dyslipidemia and nonalcoholic fatty liver disease (NAFLD/NASH).
-The company's lead product, gemcabene, is an oral medication designed to lower LDL cholesterol in patients who cannot achieve lipid-lowering goals, even while on maximally tolerated statin therapy.
-Gemphire has completed three Phase IIb clinical trials for gemcabene, targeting conditions such as homozygous familial hypercholesterolemia, hypercholesterolemia, and severe hypertriglyceridemia.
-Founded in 2014, the company aims to address unmet needs in cardiometabolic disorders and improve patient outcomes.
-In late 2019, Gemphire Therapeutics was acquired by NeuroBo Pharmaceuticals in a reverse merger transaction.
+Gemphire Therapeutics Inc. is a clinical-stage biopharmaceutical company focused on developing therapies for dyslipidemia and nonalcoholic fatty liver disease (NAFLD/NASH).
+The company is known for its development of gemcabene, a novel oral medication aimed at lowering LDL cholesterol levels in patients who have not achieved their lipid-lowering goals, particularly those on maximally tolerated statin therapy.
+Gemphire has conducted multiple Phase IIb clinical trials for gemcabene, targeting conditions such as homozygous familial hypercholesterolemia, heterozygous familial hypercholesterolemia, atherosclerotic cardiovascular disease, and severe hypertriglyceridemia.
+Founded in 2008 and headquartered in Livonia, Michigan, Gemphire Therapeutics is dedicated to addressing the needs of patients with cardiometabolic disorders.
+The company was acquired by NeuroBo Pharmaceuticals in a reverse merger transaction in December 2019.

 HistoSonics